Geethika-tech/Solum-Web-Developer-Test/C/login-page/README.md

         - Be between **8–16 characters**
         - Contain **one uppercase**, **one lowercase**, **one number**, and **one symbol**
     - Displays error messages for invalid input or incorrect credentials.
+- **Reset button:** Used to clear the input fields, to prevent page refresh.
 - **Successful login:** Displays a personalized welcome message with a Logout button.
 - **Notifications:** Notifies users of successful login and logout.
 - **Logout:** Returns to the login form.